Where performance counts!

 • National Sheltie Rescue

-A nationwide listing of Sheltie Rescue groups
+This site includes a nationwide listing of Sheltie Rescue groups

 • New Shetland Sheepdog Titleholders

 Bob Miller's monthly list and three generation pedigrees of Shelties with new AKC titles.
-You can click on a link for the same information about newly titled CKC Shelties.
+You can click on a link for the same information about CKC Shelties.
 Anyone interested in pedigree research needs to order his Sheltie pedigree books–all of them!

 • Sheltie Pedigree Lines